-Honor and shame in Western history brings together fourteen texts of interdisciplinary scholars from Europe and North America.
+Honor and shame in Western History brings together 14 texts of interdisciplinary scholars from Europe and North America.
 It covers a wide range of topics related to honor and shame in historical societies.
-The contributions cover periods of Western history from Greek and Roman times to the 19th century and many of them integrate the concept of a "Deep History" of honor and shame in social interaction.
+The contributions cover periods of Western history from Greek and Roman times to the nineteenth century and many of them integrate the concept of a "deep history" of honor and shame in social interaction.

 The book is essential for a broad audience interested in social history and the history of emotions.

-Part 1: - Honor and Shame: Concepts and Challenges
+Part I: - Honor and Shame: Concepts and Challenges

 1. The Unwieldy Phenomenon of Honor